 Unscrew one end of the trap from the drain tailpiece or the garbage disposal using a pair of tongue-and-groove pliers to loosen the slip nut.
 Unscrew the other end from the waste trap arm leading to the branch drain in the wall.
 Remove the trap carefully because it's full of water.
 Tip it into a bucket or take it outside to empty it.
 When you're finished, disassemble the rest of the P-trap assembly.
 Stuff a rag into the opening of the drain pipe in the wall to prevent sewer gasses from flowing into the room.

 Step 2: Disconnect and Remove the Garbage Disposal (Kitchen Sinks Only)

 Unplug the garbage disposal or disconnect the wires if it's hardwired.
 If you have to disconnect wires, be sure to turn off the breaker in the electrical panel first.
 Most garbage disposals are secured to the drain opening by a ring that you rotate with a screwdriver to disengage the ring.
 Release the disposal unit, carefully lower it down, and set it aside.

 Step 3: Remove the Drain Assembly

-Unscrew the drain tailpiece, using pliers.
-Loosen the drain assembly mounting nut, then unscrew and remove the nut by hand.
-Tap the strainer (or garbage disposal mounting bracket) upward, using a hammer, to loosen the putty seal, then pull the assembly out of the drain opening from above.
+Unscrew the drain tailpiece using pliers.
+Loosen the drain assembly mounting nut and then unscrew and remove the nut by hand.
+Tap the strainer (or garbage disposal mounting bracket) upward using a hammer to loosen the putty seal and then pull the assembly out of the drain opening from above.